ticketmaster-api/ticketmaster-api.github.io/products-and-docs/tutorials/events-search/search_events_with_discovery_api.md

 ## Introduction

 Use the Discovery API to search, look up and find events, attractions, venues, and classifications.
-The API provides accecc to content sourced from [various platform, markets and countries](/products-and-docs/apis/discovery/v2/#supported-country-codes).
+The API provides access to content sourced from [various platform, markets and countries](/products-and-docs/apis/discovery/v2/#supported-country-codes).

 Documentation about this API can be found [here](/products-and-docs/apis/discovery/v2/).